Greece Moments Greece Moments

 The fact that Halki has been spared from tourist crowds to this day is due on the one hand to the arduous journey (plane to Rhodes, ferry to Halki), and on the other hand to the very modest bathing facilities.
 Three beaches are within walking distance of Emporio.

-💡 From the port of Emporio you can take the Boat Gianni’s Express and discover the beaches of Halki and the offshore island of Alimia.
+💡 From the port of Emporio you can take the Gianni’s Express boat and discover the beaches of Halki and the offshore island of Alimia.
 The information booth with departure times is located opposite the Markakis supermarket.

 Pondamos

-The probably The most beautiful beach of Halki is about a 10-minute walk (about 1 km) from the port of Emporio.
-Parasols (price: approx. 10 €) are located on a terrace in front.
-The beach section is narrow, but has fine grey sand.
+The most beautiful beach on Halki is probably about a 10-minute walk (around 1 km) from the port of Emporio.
+Parasols (price: approx. €10) are set out on a terrace in front.
+The beach itself is narrow but has fine grey sand.
 From the nearby chapel of Agia Thekla you have a beautiful view over the entire bay.

 Pondamos Beach Chalki Rhodos